itachi1706/AndroidHelperLib/README.md

 ### Fingerprint
 Handles fingerprint authentication with the Fingerprint API
-*Note: This has been deprecated and is soon slated for removal.
+*Note: This has been deprecated and WILL BE REMOVED AFTER VERSION 1.1.2.
 It is only present to provide time for applications to migrate.
-Users are recommended to use the [AndroidX Biometric API](https://developer.android.com/jetpack/androidx/releases/biometric) instead*
+Users are strongly encouraged to use the [AndroidX Biometric API](https://developer.android.com/jetpack/androidx/releases/biometric) instead*